Formatting LinkedIn Posts, Texts: Bold, Italics, Underline – Expandi

 The different LinkedIn posts format options you have are as follows:

-How to bold in LinkedIn posts
+How to bold text in LinkedIn post

-Bold text is mainly used for emphasis.
+Bold font in LinkedIn posts is mainly used for emphasis.

 It’s used to capture your audience’s attention, highlighting main keywords and essential phrases.